KK Crvena zvezda: 2017–2020: Continuing success

-During the summer of 2017, the head coach Radonjić didn't sign a new contract, and the club parted ways with no less than eleven players, including key figures in the last couple of years such as Simonović, captain Mitrović, Jenkins, Jović, Kuzmić, and Gudurić.
+During the summer of 2017, the head coach Radonjić did not sign a new contract, and the club parted ways with no less than eleven players, including key figures in the last couple of years such as Simonović, captain Mitrović, Jenkins, Jović, Kuzmić, and Gudurić.
 Young prospect Dušan Alimpijević was named as the head coach.
 Depleted roster was reinforced by James Feldeine and Taylor Rochestie, veterans Pero Antić and Marko Kešelj and a quartet of young players: Mathias Lessort, Nikola Radičević, Stefan Janković and Nikola Jovanović.
 Zvezda also brought in Dragan Apić, Dejan Davidovac and Stefan Lazarević from its development team FMP.
-Half of the rebuilt team hasn't previously played a single game in EuroLeague.
+Half of the rebuilt team has not previously played a single game in EuroLeague.
 Breaking with defense-oriented philosophy of Radonjić era, the staple of the Zvezda's game became 3 point shot.
 In December 2017, the roster was further strengthened with combo guard Dylan Ennis, while Apić and Lazarević got loaned back to FMP.
 The last player to arrive was Slovenian national team center Alen Omić, while underperforming Radičević parted ways with the club.
 Zvezda finished first in the regular part of ABA League, having 19 wins and 3 losses, and reached finals by defeating Mornar 2–1 in series, but lost 3–1 in final series to Budućnost.
 The defeat meant that the club will not participate in EuroLeague next year, which triggered downsizing.
 Management terminated contract with Dylan Ennis and Milko Bjelica, and reinforced squad with Filip Čović and young prospect Aleksa Radanov from FMP.
 Poor start in domestic KLS forced coach Alimpijević to resign, and his assistant Milenko Topić took over as interim head coach.
 The modified team managed to win the Superleague title, beating FMP in the finals, but the season was generally deemed to be unsuccessful due to failure to secure a spot in Euroleague.